Keyboardly-App/keyboardly-dev/doc/Addon.md

 ## Create Feature by Keyboard Action View
 After setup all the base class, start develop the feature.
-1. Create a new kotlin class with suffix name `ActionView`, for example `ProfileActionView`
+1. Create a new kotlin class with suffix name `ActionView`, for example `WelcomeActionView`
 2. Inherit `KeyboardActionView` and make default constructor with `KeyboardActionDependency`
 ```kotlin